ISLAMIC LOAN 2023 SHARIA BANKING 2023 ISLAMIC BANKING HALAL BANKING SERVICES LOAN ISLAMIC FINANCE 2023

 The islamic loan in 2023 is based on sharia compliant banking is the adaptation of the fundamental principles of Islam in the financial sector by applying strict rules of ethical finance, with the objective of adopting a finance based on moral values (Halal) which exclude between others the use of usurious interest rates, speculation, investment in sectors banned (Haram) by Islam while promoting social inclusion and family protection whether it is banking services or insurance.

-Sharia Banking has been experiencing extraordinary developments in several islamic countries and Europe.
-In some countries this sharia compliant banking system has been enjoying an average growth-rate of 40.2 percent per year from 2007 to 2015.
+Sharia Banking in 2023 has been experiencing extraordinary developments in several islamic countries and Europe, in some countries this sharia compliant banking system has been enjoying an average growth-rate of 28.2 percent per year from 20015 to 2023.